Skip to content

 Protection of the Nazca Lines

 The Nazca Lines are fragile.
-What was preserved for centuries can be damaged by a single careless intervention.
+What has been preserved for centuries can be damaged by a single careless intervention.
 Vehicles, vandalism, illegal activities, unplanned infrastructure, and uncontrolled access are real risks.

-UNESCO has listed the Lines and Geoglyphs of Nasca and Palpa as a World Heritage site since 1994.
-Nevertheless, protection remains an ongoing task.
+UNESCO has listed the Lines and Geoglyphs of Nasca and Palpa as a World Heritage Site since 1994.
+Nevertheless, their protection remains an ongoing task.
 The Peruvian Ministry of Culture designates the archaeological reserve and adjacent areas as protected cultural heritage.

 Visitors should therefore only use authorized paths, towers, and official services.
 The lines are not an adventure playground.
-They are a very old cultural heritage.
+They are a very ancient cultural heritage.

 Nazca Culture and Surroundings

 The Nazca Lines belong to the world of a highly developed pre-Columbian culture.
-The Nasca culture is also known for its pottery, textiles, and hydraulic engineering.
+The Nazca culture is also known for its pottery, textiles, and hydraulic engineering.

 In the arid region, water was crucial.
-Underground aqueducts demonstrate the importance of clever water management.
-The Cantalloc Aqueducts are among the worthwhile sites near Nazca.
+Underground aqueducts show how important intelligent water use was.
+The Cantalloc Aqueducts are among the worthwhile sights near Nazca.

 Cahuachi, cemeteries, pottery finds, and settlement traces also tell of a complex society.
 The lines should therefore not be understood in isolation.
-They are part of a larger cultural context.
+They belong to a larger cultural context.

 Practical Travel Tips for Nazca

-For further planning, the pages Transport in Peru, Climate in Peru, Safety in Peru and Packing list Peru are also suitable.
+For further planning, the pages Transportation in Peru, Climate in Peru, Safety in Peru, and Packing List Peru are also suitable.

-The Nazca Lines are worthwhile for anyone who enjoys archaeology, mysteries, and unusual landscapes.
+The Nazca Lines are worthwhile for anyone who likes archaeology, mysteries, and unusual landscapes.
 The place thrives on perspective and imagination.

 Those who are only looking for quick photos might be disappointed.
 The lines are not a colorful backdrop.
-They are fine traces in a very ancient desert landscape.
+They are subtle traces in a very ancient desert landscape.

-Precisely that is what makes them so appealing.
+This is precisely what makes them so appealing.
 The Nazca Lines do not impress with decoration.
 They impress with their size, silence, and unanswered questions.

 Matching Products from the PeruMagazin Shop